Moringa-SDF-PT10/michael-joseph-crypto-project/README.md

 - Array iteration with `.filter()` or `.map()` for coin selection and hint generation.
 -  DRY and modular code structure with reusable functions and clean logic.

-## Possible Improvements
-- Add dark/light mode toggle using a `change` or `click` event
-- Add sound effects or timer for challenge difficulty
-- Filter out low-quality or inactive coins using `.filter()`

 ##  Run the App
 1. Clone or download the project files.